The Five Domains Model is an internationally recognised framework for assessing animal welfare.

-The Five Domains Model is an internationally recognised framework for assessing animal welfare.
-It provides a structured approach to evaluating physical, functional, and mental states across four physical and functional domains—Nutrition (Domain 1), Physical Environment (Domain 2), Health (Domain 3), and Behavioural Interactions (Domain 4)—and one mental experience domain, Mental State (Domain 5).
+It provides a structured approach to evaluating physical and functional conditions across four domains—Nutrition (Domain 1), Physical Environment (Domain 2), Health (Domain 3), and Behavioural Interactions (Domain 4)—to determine their impact on the "overall" domain: Mental State (Domain 5).

 It is used by welfare scientists, veterinary professionals, researchers, regulatory bodies, and organisations working across species and sectors worldwide.